rafael2051/rafael2051/README.md

 I've started coding last year, 2022, mostly in C and C++.
-Actually learning game development in C++, and malware analysis.
+I'm actually learning game development in C++, and malware analysis.